 Trip code: SAWS

 Duration: 2 - 8 weeks

 Animal lovers will be in their element on this amazing South African wildlife volunteering adventure!
 Volunteer with amazing animals and help to rescue, rehabilitate and release animals at a stunning wildlife sanctuary.
 Meet big cats, servals, caracels, squirrel monkeys and marmosets and help to feed the animals and support the sanctuary in a volunteer role.
-You may even get a chance to care for new-born baby animals on this unforgettable wildlife experience!
 In your spare time you can enjoy the nearby surfing hotspot of Jeffrey's Bay.
 You won't want to miss a moment of this South African wildlife adventure!

 7:30am - After a quick cup of tea it is time for the animal's breakfast.
 Volunteers are given a food route which takes around 30 minutes.

 8:00am - Now it is feeding time for you!
 Enjoy a delicious breakfast before getting on with the day.

 8:30am-1pm – After breakfast you'll start going through the park's to-do list.
 Jobs include washing the animal’s dishes, more feeding, checking the fence perimeters for any holes, and cleaning, raking, maintaining and repairing enclosures.
 Jobs are allocated on a rota, so each day will be varied.